Last Updated on November 21, 2022

 This simple device is designed to reduce rattling and chattering between your trailer hitch and your trailer coupler.
 It’s easy to install and it’s an affordable way to enjoy a quieter ride.
 This hitch pin is designed to fit 1-1/4″ and 2″ trailer hitches and features a spring-loaded locking mechanism that helps to reduce rattling and vibration.
 The CURT 22321 is easy to install and remove, so you can hit the road without worry.

 Most hitch-mounted bike carriers have supporting arms that hold on to the bike frames and keep bikes standing vertically; however, the original straps may not be tight enough to stop the swinging when the car is in motion.
 Thus, you can use extra anti-sway cradles to increase the force that pulls the bikes towards the supporter as strongly as possible against the swaying on the roads.
-It is like a person always grasps the bike frame on your road trip.
+It is like a person always grasps the bike frame on a road trip.
 Anti-sway cradles are accessories you can use to decrease the oscillating force on the bike rack itself, near the supporting arms.

 We find these cradles that may work for your situation: